E-Almqvist/cppbot/README.md

 # Disclaimer
 This project is old and deprecated.
-Feel free to take a look in the spaghetti code :)
+Feel free to take a look at the spaghetti code :)

 ## cppbot
 Discord bot written in C++ with the SleepyDiscord library.
 You can customize it as you like and